 Environmental sociology · Food systems

-Isaac, or "Ike," researches food systems that tackle ecological and social crises in the U.S. and Latin America.
-Ike's work is published in Rural Sociology, Society & Natural Resources, Agriculture and Human Values, Agroecology and Sustainable Food Systems, and the Handbook of the Sociology of Racial and Ethnic Relations, with support from the Fulbright Program and the Rural Sociological Society, among others.
-Ike has an M.A. in Sociology and M.S. in Natural Resources from the University of New Hampshire, is currently a Ph.D. candidate in Sociology at the University of Wisconsin-Madison, and is starting as a Postdoctoral Research Associate in Food Systems at the University of New Hampshire.
+Isaac, or "Ike," researches pathways for building food systems that prioritize justice and sustainability.
+Recently, Ike co-authored the sixth edition of An Invitation to Environmental Sociology.
+Ike's work is also published in Rural Sociology, Society & Natural Resources, Agriculture and Human Values, Agroecology and Sustainable Food Systems, and the Handbook of the Sociology of Racial and Ethnic Relations, with support from the Fulbright Program and the Rural Sociological Society, among others.
+Ike earned a Ph.D. in Sociology from the University of Wisconsin-Madison and is currently a Postdoctoral Research Associate in Food Systems at the University of New Hampshire.